It’s a 15-minute drive from Banner Elk to the entrance of Grandfather Mountain, one of North Carolina’s largest and most popular attractions.

 Admission tickets are needed to visit Grandfather Mountain.
 Guests purchase tickets (one ticket per person) and drive their own vehicles through the park, stopping along the way to enjoy a variety of activities.
 Ticket proceeds are used to preserve and protect Grandfather Mountain for future generations.

-Banner Elk’s close proximity to Grandfather Mountain makes it an ideal place to stay when visiting the mountain.
+Banner Elk’s close proximity makes it an ideal place to stay when visiting to Grandfather Mountain.
 For special Grandfather Mountain lodging packages, click here.
 All lodging options are available here, while a restaurant listing is available here.

 Grandfather Mountain’s website is available by clicking here.